CodeYourFuture/immersive-go-course/docker-cloud/README.md

     docker build -t $REGISTRY/$REGISTRY_ALIAS/$REPOSITORY:$IMAGE_TAG .
     docker push $REGISTRY/$REGISTRY_ALIAS/$REPOSITORY:$IMAGE_TAG
 ```

+The `docker push` command uses the URL of the registry (`public.ecr.aws`) to figure out which credentials to use, so you don't have to explicitly refer to the AWS configuration & login steps.

 Once this action is written, we can add commit it and push to GitHub to test it out.
 The logs from the GitHub action will look something like this: